 How to Read Our Snow Data Above

 Snowfall amounts for 12hr (overnight), 24hr, and 48hr timeframes are based on measurements taken at 5am daily.
+24hr and 48hr snow totals are cumulative, so whatever fell in the last 24 is built into the 48.
 Between 5pm and 5am our weather data is automatically updated based on telemetry data from Northwest Weather and Avalanche Center and represents our overnight totals.
 The "Since 5am" snowfall amount is based on manual measurements taken periodically throughout the day.

 Wind speeds for the base of Alpental and Base of Summit West courtesy of Yahoo!
 Weather.